Okay, I meant to get around to this several weeks ago. But, you know, working for a living, etc.

 The point was to write an hour-long story that really put the property and the characters through some shit changes: as if this were the GI JOE film (at the time of my writing RESOLUTE, there still wasn’t a locked script on the live-action film) and I was rebooting and re-grounding the property on my own.
 These sort of gigs are immense technical challenges, and really sharpen up some skills I wouldn’t ordinarily use.

 One other error in the reportage I’ve seen: someone mentioned Lady Jaye in connection with RESOLUTE.
 Lady Jaye is not actually in RESOLUTE.
 Scarlett is the female lead on the Joe side of the story, I guess, although there is another female character on the new Joe team with a significant role.
 Two probably-beloved characters die in the first five minutes.
+Health and treatment is very important as they say on the Internet and here.
 Snake-Eyes gets to impale someone while travelling at a hundred miles an hour.
 Cobra Commander isn’t very funny any more.
 Although, really, given that his uniform includes wearing a bag over his head, there are limits to how unfunny he can be at any given time.

 RESOLUTE will be screened on the web first, I believe, sometime in 2009.